• Skip to primary navigation

 The Right Pumpkin For Sabzi

-A green skin pumpkin with deep yellow pulp is perfect for making this pumpkin sabzi.
-Or any other ripe and yellow variety of pumpkin is perfect.
+A green skin pumpkin with deep yellow pulp makes this pumpkin sabzi perfectly.
+Or you can pick any other ripe and yellow variety of pumpkin.

 The yellow pumpkin has a natural sweetness, and with the addition of sugar, it caramelizes perfectly.

 The pumpkin has to be tender and fully ripe, so it does not take too long to cook.
-Usually, the yellow pumpkin takes lesser time to cook than other varieties.
+Usually, the yellow pumpkin takes less time to cook than other varieties.

 Other Ingredients For Sabzi